 Exercise Your Dog More Frequently

 Active dogs fart less than dogs who are sedentary.
-If your dog spends most of his or her time on the couch, you’ll want to get him out and running around a little more often.
+If your dog spends most of his or her time on the couch, you’ll want to get him out and running around in an invisible dog fence a little more often.
 Even a long walk every day can have a huge impact on the amount of flatulence that your dog produces.

 Choose Beneficial Supplements

 Finally, you’ll want to choose items to supplement your dog’s food that can help with his or her digestion.
-Pumpkin, for example, can help your dog’s stomach, as activated charcoal.
-Some ingredients like probiotics can help your dog to break down food more easily, while other supplements might help to reduce your dog’s overall gas production.
+Pumpkin, for example, can help your dog’s stomach, as can activated charcoal.
+Some supplements like dog probiotics can help your pup to break down food more easily, while other supplements might help to reduce your dog’s overall gas production.
 It’s never a bad idea to look into products and ingredients that can make your dog’s stomach just a bit less prone to getting unsettled.

 Frequently Asked Questions